KohaILS/koha-manual-zh-cn/source/opac.rst

    an :ref:`authorized value <authorized-values-label>` category titled 'OPAC\_SUG' and include reasons as values in that list.

+-  You can change the text at the top of the form using the :ref:`HTML customizations tool <html-customizations-label>`

 Once the form is submitted the data will be saved to the :ref:`Acquisitions <managing-purchase-suggestions-label>` module for the librarians to manage.